The definition of key account management

 There is a big upside to a key account management strategy, but also risks.

 - Not all accounts are equal.
-You may not get a return on your investment if you classify a key account incorrectly.
-They could cost you money as you divert resources to clients with no growth potential.
+If you classify a key account incorrectly you won’t get a return on investment.
+They could even cost you money as you divert resources to clients with no growth potential..

 - Unclear expectations.
 When clients don't know why they're a key account and what the difference is, it leads to dissatisfaction.
-Either expectation is too high, or they don't value the relationship at all.
+Without context, expectations become too high, or they don't value the relationship at all.

-- Opportunity limitations.
-Clients may object to you working with their competitors.
-It's not uncommon with large global firms.
+- Limited opportunities.
+Clients may not like you working with their competitors, especially if they're a large global firm.
 For example, if your client is PepsiCo, they may say you can't work with Coca-Cola as well.

 - Cost.
 Key account management is resource-intensive.
 And it's not just people.
 There are processes, systems, technology, equipment, training and more needed to achieve results.

 - Organizational change.
 Key Account Management is an evolving strategy.
 You'll need to frequently review processes, team structures, reporting lines, compensation plans and more.
 That can lead to disruption and severe consequences if those reviews are not well thought out.

 What key account management isn't

 By now, you should understand what key account management is and its value as a business strategy.
 But there are some things it isn't:

 - Short term.
 Key account management needs a long-term investment of energy and resources.
 It takes time to see the benefits to the bottom line.
 So be patient.